$2 trillion wasn’t enough: Lawmakers already eyeing another coronavirus response bill

 As of Monday morning, the U.S. reported more than 143,500 positive cases of COVID-19 and more than 2,500 deaths.

-Fox Business Network's Megan Henney contributed to this report.
+Fox Business Network's Megan Henney and The Associated Press contributed to this report.